filmaj/medic/README.md

 #### Customizing

-- `--app, -a <path>`: Relative path from root of this project to a compatible app bundle (see below). `config.json` parameter: `app.path`.
-Defaults to `src/build/makers/mobile_spec`.
+- `--app, -a <path>`: Relative path from root of this project to a static application you want to deploy to devices. `config.json` parameter: `app.static.path`.
+Defaults to `null` as Cordova uses a dynamic application for testing.
 - `--entry, -e <path>`: The entry page for the test application, relative to app bundle root.
 Most applications use `index.html`, but Cordova test suite has a page for all tests located at `autotest/pages/all.html`. `config.json` parameter: `app.entry`.
+- `--builder, -b <path>`: Relative path from root of this project to a compatible module capable of building the test application.
+See below for more information, or `src/build/makers/mobile_spec.js` for an example.
 - `--hook, -h <path>`: Relative path from root of this project to a compatible module capable of notifying medic when commits for your custom test suite get pushed.
 See below for more information.
+Only applies to dynamic testing applications.
 - `--platforms, -p [platform(s)]`: A comma-separated list of supported platforms.
 A supported platform string can be followed by an `@` and then either a tag or SHA.
 If a tag or SHA is provided, versions of the app will only be built against that tag or SHA for the specified platform.
 If not specified, medic will listen for new commits to Cordova for the provided platforms and queue builds of the app for platforms as new commits come in.

-##### Application Bundle
+##### Dynamic Test Application Builder

-To work with medic, the path to your test app must follow a particular structure.

-## Supported Platforms

-- Android
+This module should be defined as a function that takes five parameters:

+    module.exports = function(output_location, sha, devices, entry_point, callback) {
+    }

+The paramters:

+- `output_location`: A full path string to the location of where the test application should be built.
+It should compose a directory full of HTML, CSS and JavaScript assets that make up your test application.
+- `sha`: The SHA or tag that should be built.
+For dynamic test app generation, this string is useful for identifying and keeping track of results.
-- iOS
+- `devices`: not applicable
-- BlackBerry (Playbook and BlackBerry 10)
+- `entry_point`: the entry point into the app as defined by configuration. not applicable to authors of dynamic test application builders, really.
+Dun worry 'bout it.
+- `callback`: This one you should worry about!
+Fire this callback off once you are done building the app.
+Optionally, pass a truthy value as first parameter to let medic know some bad shit happened.

+##### Dynamic Test Application Commit Hook

+This module should be defined as a function that takes a single callback.
+The callback should be fired whenever your test application receives a new commit.
+How this is done is up to.

+A short example:

+    module.exports = function(callback) {
+        setTimeout(callback, 2000);
+    };

+The above will fire the callback after 2 seconds - it is trivial for example purposes.

+For a real-world example of how Cordova implements its commit hook for medic, look at `src/build/makers/mobile_spec/commit_hook.js`.

 # License